Russia blasts Kyiv, other Ukrainian cities in deadly strikes

 The General Staff of the Ukraine Armed Forces said 75 missiles were fired against Ukrainian targets, with 41 of them neutralized by air defenses.

-The morning strikes sent Kyiv residents into bomb shelters for the first time in months.
-The city’s subway system stopped train services and again made the stations available as places for refuge.
+The morning strikes sent Kyiv residents back into bomb shelters for the first time in months.
+The city’s subway system stopped train services and made the stations available once more as places for refuge.

-While air raid sirens have continued throughout the war in cities across the country, in Kyiv and elsewhere many Ukrainians had begun to ignore their warnings after months of calm.
+While air raid sirens have continued throughout the war in Ukraine’s major cities across the country, in Kyiv and other areas where there have been months of calm many Ukrainians had begun to ignore their warnings and go about their normal business.

 That changed on Monday morning.
-The attacks struck Kyiv at the start of the morning rush hour, when commuter traffic was beginning to pick up.
-At least one of the vehicles struck near the Kyiv National University appeared to be a commuter minibus, known as a “marshrutka,” a popular alternative to the city’s bus and metro routes.
+The attacks arrived in Kyiv at the start of the morning rush hour, when commuter traffic was beginning to pick up.
+At least one of the vehicles struck near the Kyiv National University appeared to be a commuter minibus, known as a “marshrutka” and which is a popular albeit often crowded alternative to the city’s bus and metro routes.

-Nearby, at least one strike landed in Shevchenko Park, leaving a large hole near a children’s playground.
+Nearby, at least one strike landed in the popular Shevchenko Park, leaving a large hole near a children’s playground.

-Among the targets hit was the Klitschko pedestrian bridge — a landmark in central Kyiv with its glass panels.
-Closed-circuit television footage shared by an adviser to Ukraine’s interior minister showed a huge explosion as the bridge was struck.
-A man was seen running away after the blast.
+Among the targets hit was a pedestrian bridge known as the Klitschko bridge — a landmark in central Kyiv with its glass panels.
+Closed-circuit television footage shared by an adviser to Ukraine’s interior minister showed a huge explosion as the bridge was apparently targeted.
+A man seen on the bridge just before the explosion is seen running away after the blast.

+Lesia Vasylenko, a member of Ukraine’s parliament, tweeted a photo showing that at least one explosion occurred near the main building of the Kyiv National University in central Kyiv.

 Elsewhere, Russia targeted civilian areas and energy infrastructure as air raid sirens sounded in every region of Ukraine, except Russia-annexed Crimea, for four straight hours.

-The Ukraine Emergency Service said the strikes left four of the country’s regions — Lviv, Poltava, Sumy and Ternopil — completely without power, while in the rest of Ukraine power outages were patchy.

 Associated Press journalists in Dnipro city saw the bodies of multiple people killed at an industrial site on the city’s outskirts.
-Four people were killed and 19 injured in the city, local officials said.

-Witnesses said one missile landed in front of a bus during the morning rush hour.
-Despite heavy damage to the vehicle, officials said no passengers were killed.

-Natalia Nesterenko, a mathematician, said she saw one missile fly by her Dnipro apartment balcony as she was working in her kitchen.
-Then she heard two explosions.
+Windows in the area had been blown out and glass littered the street.
+A telecommunications building was hit.

 Ukrainian media also reported explosions in a number of other locations, including the western city of Lviv, which has been a refuge for many people fleeing the fighting in the east, as well as in Kharkiv, Ternopil, Khmelnytskyi, Zhytomyr and Kropyvnytskyi.